 To continue on with clinical trials progressing from CanCURE 1.0 as well as developing from Themes 1 & 2.
 In Aim 3.2, Drs Ancuta, Routy, Angel, Chomont and Falcone will study the effect of metformin on HIV reservoir size and dysbiosis in non-diabetic ART-treated patients: The lilac study (CTNPT 027).
 Drs Cameron, Angel, Ancuta and Chomont will study the effect of Vedolizumab during ART and ATI: Rebound Viremia Kinetics in the dose- ranging HAVARTI trial (CTNPT 031).
 Drs Angel, Cameron, and Estaquier will work together on a Phase I study of a pan Caspase inhibitor, Q-VD, in ART-treated HIV-infected adults.
 Drs Routy, Ancuta, Chomont and Falcone will work together on the Camu Camu prebiotic effects on circulating Lipopolysaccharide, immune activation and HIV reservoir size in ART-treated participants (CTNPT 032).

 The Animal Core develops animal models to test therapeutic approaches against persistent HIV viral reservoirs (VR) during antiretroviral therapy (ART).
-The Team benefits from models of simian immunodeficiency virus (SIV)-infected non-human primates as well as HIV humanized mice.
+The Team benefits from models of simian immunodeficiency virus (SIV)-infected non-human primates as well as humanized mice infected with HIV.

 The Primates Core is localized at Université Laval.
 The Core facility will continue providing the expertise and tools for analyzing immune and viral dynamics in Rhesus macaques as well as molecular and virological assays for the detection of SIV reservoirs.
 The purpose of this core is to provide high consistency and quality animal care and housing, execution of study protocols and experimental procedures, specimen collection and processing, performance of necropsies and acquisition of clinical and pathological data necessary to meet the CanCURE program objectives.